creativestyle/checkout-by-amazon-doc/configuration.rst

 :guilabel:`Enable`
 ''''''''''''''''''
 By switching this option you can enable or disable **Login with Amazon** feature.
-This service must be enabled if you want to create customer accounts in your Magento shop when order is placed and to make sure that any of the orders paid with **Amazon Payments** will be never a guest order.
+This service must be enabled if you want to create customer accounts in your OpenMage shop when order is placed and to make sure that any of the orders paid with **Amazon Payments** will be never a guest order.

 .. _configuration-login-with-amazon-button-color: